marcel-za/wp-theme-blockaide/README.md

 ---

+## Why

+The conflict between FSE and file-based deployment workflows is a known architectural tension in WordPress development, documented in [Gutenberg discussion #59480](https://github.com/WordPress/gutenberg/discussions/59480).
+When a user saves changes in the Site Editor, WordPress writes templates to the database, which silently takes precedence over theme files — breaking Git-based deployment pipelines.
+Theme Blockaide cuts the Gordian knot by treating FSE as a local-only build tool rather than attempting to sync database state with version-controlled files.

+---

 ## How it works

 WordPress FSE writes templates and template parts to the database when saved via the Site Editor.
 DB-stored records silently take precedence over theme files, which breaks file-based deployment pipelines (rsync, GitHub Actions, etc.).
 Theme Blockaide solves this by removing all Site Editor entry points on any environment other than `local`, leaving FSE fully functional for development while locking it down everywhere else.